Goodman-lab/VRAI-selectivity/README.md

 3) Example Usage

 VRAI-multi Manual
-A) Preparing for the calculation
+1) Preparing for the calculation
-B) Documentations
+2) Documentations
-C) Examples
+3) Examples

 ===============================================================